 Here is a video I made covering the process.
 If you are still having issues, I would revert back to Cura 4.7 until the ChangeAtZ plugin can be patched.

 A temperature tower is a 3d object that is divided into sections that are printed at different temperatures.
 The object can be as simple as a tower or have additional features like bridges, cylinders, and cones.
 The main purpose of it is to help you identify the best temperature to use when printing with a specific filament.

 You would do that by looking at the printed object to see what temperature looked the best, had the least amount of defects and stringing, and had the best bridge.
-With some filaments, the results can be pretty close, and you would just need to make a judgment call on what one appears to be the best.
+With some filaments on Amazon, the results can be pretty close, and you would just need to make a judgment call on what one appears to be the best.
 With others, there can be a significant difference, and the right choice would be obvious.

 Here are a couple of temperature towers from Thingiverse that I would recommend.

 - Heat tower (190-240) 5mm steps